OPCFoundation/UA-.NETStandard/Docs/PubSub_UaPubSubApplication.md

 # UaPubSubApplication Class

 The *UAPubSubApplication* class is the root element of the OPC UA PubSub implementation.

 *UAPubSubApplication* instances are created using the static Create() methods from the UAPubSubApplication class:

-    public static UaPubSubApplication Create(IUaPubSubDataStore dataStore)
+ - **Create(IUaPubSubDataStore dataStore)**
  Creates a UAPubSubApplication instance, with an empty configuration and associates it with the provided dataStore.

-    public static UaPubSubApplication Create(string configFilePath, IUaPubSubDataStore dataStore = null)
+ - **Create(string configFilePath, IUaPubSubDataStore dataStore = null)**
  Creates UAPubSubApplication from configuration file path and assigns the provided dataStore.

 	 - If the configFilePath parameter is null or points to an non-existent file the method will throw an ArgumentException.
 	 - If the dataStore parameter is null or it is omitted, the dataStore will be initialized with a new instance of UaPubSubDataStore.

-    public static UaPubSubApplication Create(PubSubConfigurationDataType pubSubConfiguration = null, IUaPubSubDataStore dataStore = null)
+ - **Create(PubSubConfigurationDataType pubSubConfiguration = null, IUaPubSubDataStore dataStore = null)**
 Creates UAPubSubApplication from configuration object and dataStore.

 	 - If the pubSubConfiguration parameter is null or omitted the UaPubSubApplication instance will be created with an empty configuration.
 	 - If the dataStore parameter is null or it is omitted, the dataStore will be initialized with a new instance of UaPubSubDataStore.
 Note: UAPubSubApplication configuration can be altered using the [UaPubSubConfigurator Class](PubSub_UaPubSubConfigurator.md) instance associated with it.

 The *UaPubSubApplication* class has the following read-only properties: